-I know others have blogged about the virtues of antique outdoor lanterns before, but I just have to weigh in.
-I first fell in love with them in this kitchen when it was featured in a magazine a few years back.
-I didn’t even realize that they were originally French outdoor lanterns, I just knew that I loved them.
+Antique lanterns are something I’ve been smitten with for awhile now.
+I first fell in love with them when this kitchen was featured in a magazine a few years ago.
+I didn’t even realize that they were originally French outdoor lanterns, I just knew that I loved them!

-I absolutely adore the kitchen, and the lanterns just take it over the top.
-Here is a close-up of the lantern.
+The kitchen is already adorable, but the lanterns just take it over the top.
+Here is a close-up:

 |Does it get any more gorgeous than this?!|

-They are so beautiful, and they add such depth to a room.
-They can literally change a room from ho-hum to truly gorgeous.
-They are especially great in pairs in a kitchen, usually over an island.
-But they work in a dining room, family room, entry way…. really anywhere you want to add some character.
+A room can go from ho-hum to truly gorgeous when a lantern is added.
+They’re especially great in pairs in a kitchen, often over an island.
+But they work in a dining room, family room, or entry way…. really anywhere you want to add some patina and uniqueness.

-Of course, the antique ones are quite pricey, but since they are so trendy now, you can find reproduction oversized lanterns that do the job for a pretty decent price.
-Here are a few I found online:
+So, we’ve established that the antique versions are gorgeous!
+However, they are usually prohibitively pricey.
+But since lanterns are so trendy now, you can find reproduction lanterns that do the job for a very reasonable price.

 I started looking a couple of years ago and ended up with one from Ballard Designs for my family room.
 Not only does it add some greatly needed charm and character, but it adds a wonderful focal point to the room.

 Shop the Post!